Vintage Cellars Wine & Spirits

 Introduction to Moscato Wine

-Moscato, pronounced “moe-ska-toh,” is a family of sweet wines made from Muscat grapes, a large group of aromatic grape varieties cultivated worldwide.
-Moscato wines are known for their delicate floral and fruity aromas, refreshing sweetness, and low alcohol content, making them a popular choice for casual gatherings and dessert pairings.
+Moscato (pronounced “moe-ska-toh”) is a family of sweet wines made from Muscat grapes, which are grown all over the world.
+These grapes are known for producing wines with intense floral and fruity aromas, a natural sweetness, and low alcohol content, making Moscato a favorite for casual sipping and pairing with desserts.

 Characteristics of Moscato Wine